johnbywater/costello/README.md

             - Start recording encounters with other people
         - Record advice and instructions given
         - Schedule follow up interview
-        - Open new suspected cases of infection...
-    - Investigate other users of a shared space
-        - Identify people who shared space at the same time or afterwards
+    - Identify users of shared space during or after use by suspected case of infection
-            - Details of each use
+        - Access log of users of shared space (local log, payment records)
             - Place
             - Date and time
-                - Type of encounter
-                - Risk of transmission
             - Name of person
             - Telephone number of person
+        - Need to investigate use of shops (payment card information?)
         - Open new suspected cases of infection...
     - Request test for suspected case of infection
     - Update suspected case with test result
     - Close suspected case of infection
         - Record reason for closing case

-Need to register who went into a shared spaces so can contact trace?
+    - Register visits to a shared space
-Need to investigate use of shops (payment card information?)
+        - Date and time
+        - Type of encounter
+        - Risk of transmission
+        - Name of person
+        - Telephone number of person

-Need model relating earliest time of infectiousness to:
+    - Model relation between earliest time of infectiousness to:
         - first positive test result (14 days before?)
         - onset of matching symptoms (14 days before?)
         - contact with suspected case of infection (2/3 days later?)

+- Contact tracing policies
+    - Whenever matching symptoms are reported
+        - Open case, or update case
+    - Whenever test results are reported
+        - Open case, or update case
+    - Whenever contact event is recorded for a case
+        - Open case, or update case
+    - Whenever a case is opened
+        - Join priority queue for contract tracing interview
+    - Whenever positive test result is recorded for a case
+        - Increase case probability of infection
+    - Whenever negative test result is recorded
+        - Decrease probability of infection
+    - Whenever matching symptoms are recorded
+        - Increase case probability of infection
+        - Update cases that had contact with this case
+    - Whenever probability of infection changes
+        - Adjust position in priority queue for contact tracing interview
+        - Adjust position in priority queue for testing
+        - Update cases that had contact with this case
+    - Whenever probability of infection reaches threshold for medical treatment
+        - Notify health care services
+    - Whenever probability of infection reaches threshold for quarantine
+        - Notify user to read advice on self-isolation and monitoring for symptoms
+        - Notify individual to self-isolate
+        - Notify local support services
+    - Whenever probability of infection falls below threshold for closing a case
+        - Close case

+Todo:
+    - Something about infectiousness, relation to transmitting infection, and test results

 ## Scope of the system

+* Aggregate: Person
+  * Domain events:
+      * NamedUpdated
+      * TelephoneNumberUpdated
+      * EmailAddressUpdated

 * Aggregate: SuspectedCase
   * Domain events:
       * Opened
       * Closed
-      * NamedUpdated
-      * TelephoneNumberUpdated
-      * EmailAddressUpdated
       * InterviewNotesAdded
       * InterviewNotesUpdated
       * TestRequested